 The ArduPilot Project is the result of an immense amount of effort from software and hardware engineers, beta testers, web developers, documenters, researchers and many others.
 A vast number of individuals, institutions and companies use and contribute to ArduPilot - in the spirit of Free and Open Source Software we freely and openly welcome their involvement in the project.
 There is no cost to use, or contribute to, any software provided by ArduPilot.
 The Project does incur costs though, so this page explains our Partners Program for corporate sponsors.

 ArduPilot is a free and open-source software project that includes:

-- A global team of developers with varying degrees of knowledge of the different aspects of the project’s code and of its management
+A global team of developers with deep technical knowledge of the project’s code and of its management

 In order to continue providing, maintaining and improving the rich ArduPilot ecosystem, the Project relies heavily on generous donations of time from many people - but we also incur financial costs that must be covered.
 Simplistically, meeting these costs is what the Partners Program achieves.

 The partnerships we have with companies also help to guide the development of ArduPilot.
 We look to the partners to help us choose what features to prioritise, what documentation we need to work on and how we can best use the funds we have available to continue to make ArduPilot the best autopilot available.